binturki99/Guessing-Game/README.md

 # Guessing-Game
-tthis is the Guessing Game
+this is the Guessing Game